johngage/dailycal/_build/intro.md

   title: ''
 next_page:
   url: /BART/2019-Aug-15.html
-  title: 'Editorial, August 15,2019- BART,annotated'
+  title: 'Daily Cal Editorial, August 15,2019 - annotated'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # The Daily Californian and data-backed stories